atlas604/behavioral-cloning/writeup_report.md

 #### Camera Angles

-Center, Left and Right camera angles were used to help the model with pattern recognition.
-A correction of +/- 0.2 to account for measurements in distortion.
+Center, Left and Right camera angles were used to help the model with pattern recognition (model.py starting at line 13).
+A correction of +/- 0.2 was used to account for measurements in distortion.

 #### Generalization

-To help the model generalize, the training images and measurements were flipped; thus doubling the amount of data collected (starting at model.py line 31).
+To help the model generalize, the training images and measurements were flipped; thus doubling the amount of data collected (model.py starting at line 31).
 The first track mainly consists of left turns.
 Therefore, by flipping the data we train the model to deal with right turns as well.

 Here is a visualization of the aggregate angles collected and augmented by the model.